Hero-Hub-Help: YouTube Content Strategy

 Oftentimes, brands expect every piece of content needs to go ‘viral’.
 That’s not a realistic goal.
 Brands need to be careful about how they allocate resources, not everything needs to be a hit.
 This is where hub content comes into play.

 The purpose of Hub content is to build a community.
-You want to keep subscribers engaged.
+You wan to keep subscribers engaged.
 It’s answering the question – How do you keep people coming back?

 Hub content should be episodic, and easy to replicate.
+Oftentimes brands think they need to reinvent the wheel.
+This is incorrect.
 You want to niche down and focus on a specific format.
 The reason for this is if you’re going to ask people to follow you, they’ve got to know what to expect.

 Look at the popular YouTubers.
 All of them have a clear format that they follow.
 They rinse, repeat and evolve that format slowly over time versus creating content around a million different formats.